WallaceRomualdoJF/Language-Studio-no-Azure-AI/README.md

-# Análise de sentimentos utilizando a API do Twitter e Azure
+# Análise de sentimentos utilizando a API

 ## Referências